singerxt/learning/CSS/GRID/README.md

 #### PS

-This is my person notes and might not make sense :-)
+This is my personal notes and might not make sense :-)